Literacy and non-formal education

-The situation is alarming as literacy is a crucial step to aquire the basic skills needed to cope with the many challenges children, youth and adults will face throughout their lives.
+The situation is alarming as literacy is a crucial step to acquire the basic skills needed to cope with the many challenges children, youth and adults will face throughout their lives.

 For many disadvantaged young people and adults, non-formal education is one of the main routes to learning.
 Non-formal education reaches people in their own context and ideally in their own local language.

 - Build capacities among key resources persons (national officials and experts).
-The aim is to make non-formal education part of sectoral policies as well as monitor and evaluate efforts at national level.
+The aim is to make literacy and non-formal education part of sectoral policies as well as monitor and evaluate efforts at national level.

-- Advocate for more resources to non-formal education and the use of national languages.
-Six LIFE contries (Burkina Faso, Guinea, Mali, Niger, Nigeral and Senegal) have, for example, significantly increased their budget allocation to literacy.
+- Advocate for more resources to literacy and non-formal education and the use of national languages.
+Burkina Faso, Mali, Niger, and Senegal) have, for example, significantly increased their budget allocation to literacy.

 - Create and adopt innovative approaches.
 Building on lessons learned and our rich experience UNESCO works with governments, civil society, development partners and the private sector to explore new avenues for reaching out, in particular through the use of ICTs.